How to measure Pekiti-Tirsia long and short swords.

 MEASURING THE PEKITI-TIRSIA LONGSWORD

 The first thing to understand is that these measurements are intended to customize each sword for each individual.
-A man who stands 6'1" with a 32 inch long arm will use a different sword than a man 5'6" whose arm is 28 inches in length.
+A man who stands 6'1" with a 32 inch long arm will use a different sword than a man who stands 5'6" and whose arm is 28 inches in length.
 One size does not fit all when it comes to your personal sword.

 The first measurement you will need is your "cubit."
 A cubit is the measurement between your fingertips and elbow.
 My cubit is 20 inches.The spine of your sword, before the back edge begins, should measure one of your cubits.